-Through the years WHBF-TV has continued to improve and innovate, keeping pace with the ever-changing technology and growing Quad City community.
-In the early days of the medium, WHBF-TV was the first station in the area to broadcast in color, and the first to receive satellite transmissions.
-In 1995, the station continued to innovate when it took one of the first steps into the digital age, airing commercial and promotional material digitally off of sequenced computer hard drives.
-According to Nielsen Media Research, the typical American home received 104 television channels in 2006.
-To better identify our station and product to the Quad Cities, in January of 2007, station WHBF became CBS4, CBS for the Quad Cities.
+Over the years, WHBF-TV has kept pace with expanding technologies and a growing Quad City community.
+In fact, In the early days of the medium, WHBF-TV was the first station in the region to broadcast in color, and the first to receive live satellite transmissions.
+Fast forward several decades and the station continued to improve and innovate.
+In 1995, the station was one of the first to enter the digital age of broadcasting, airing commercial and promotional material digitally off a series of sequenced computer hard drives.

 KLJB Station History

 KLJB first signed-on July 28, 1985.
-It was the Quad Cities’ first Independent outlet and aired an analog signal on UHF channel 18.
-With the addition of the first UHF station in the market, KLJB strategically made a practice of giving away free UHF antennas to the public to encourage viewership.
+It was the Quad Cities’ first Independent station and broadcast an analog signal on channel 18.
+Because it became the first UHF station in the market, KLJB made a practice of giving away free UHF antennas to the public to encourage viewership.

-KLJB became a Fox affiliate in 1987.
-The initial low viewer tune-in for the fledgling Fox network pushed local management to walk away from the network and provide the Quad Cities with a wide variety of old movies, local documentaries and syndicated programming.
+In 1987, KLJB became affiliated with the Fox Television Network but the initial low viewer tune-in for the fledgling Fox network pushed local management to walk away from the network and provide the Quad Cities with a wide variety of old movies, local documentaries and syndicated programming.

-On July 4, 1987, the station premiered Live on Tape (a late night comedy sketch show) which aired Saturday nights at 10 PM until 1990.
-It was produced at the station’s studios in Davenport and was the area’s only locally produced entertainment show at that time, as well as the only original sketch comedy show produced in the Midwest.
+On July 4, 1987, the station premiered Live on Tape, a late night comedy sketch show produced at the station’s studios in Davenport.
+It was not only the area’s only locally produced entertainment show at the time, it was the only original sketch comedy show being produced in the Midwest.

-Following the success of FOX shows like The Simpsons, Married With Children, Cops and America’s Most Wanted on the network, KLJB rejoined FOX in 1990.
-The station also followed the network’s lead by programming for “a new generation of television viewers” by providing the Quad Cities with FOX Kids programming including some memorable children’s shows like Teenage Mutant Turtles, Animaniacs and Tiny Toons.
-Also KLJB-TV aired the Disney block with Dark Wing Duck, Chip n Dale , Tailspin and other Disney cartoons for several years.
-Power Rangers was a very popular kids program during the mid 1990s.
+Following the success of FOX shows like The Simpsons, Married With Children, Cops and America’s Most Wanted, KLJB rejoined the FOX network 1990.
+The station also followed the network’s lead by programming for “a new generation of television viewers”.

-Grant Broadcasting (overseen by Milton Grant) purchased KLJB on September 1, 1991.
-In 1996, the company obtained KJMH-TV (now KGCW) in Burlington, Iowa.
-Originally KJMH had been a separate Fox affiliate serving the southern portion of the Quad Cities market but the new station ownership soon decided to simulcast KLJB on that station.
-Then in 2001, KJMH began to broadcast unique programming by becoming the area’s first WB affiliate and adopted the call sign KGWB-TV.
+Grant Broadcasting purchased KLJB on September 1, 1991.
+Five years later, Grant obtained KJMH-TV in Burlington, Iowa to simulcast KLJB programming in the southern part of the Quad Cities market.
+In 2001, KJMH became the area’s first WB affiliate and adopted the call sign KGWB-TV.
 On January 24, 2006, CBS Corporation and Warner Bros.
-Entertainment announced plans to shut down the WB network and launch The CW.
-Later that same year KGBW changed the call letters to KGCW.
+Entertainment announced plans to shut down the WB network and launch The CW and later that same year KGBW became KGCW.